 If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

-The engine choke symbol is often difficult to find and/or read as it can fade or get covered in dirt and debris over time.
-Likewise, if your lawn mower choke is without a bulb, or the bulb is not working, it can also be difficult to know if the whether you’ve switched the choke symbol On Off.
+I’ve often found it difficult to find and/or read my choke symbol can fade or get covered with dirt and debris over time.
+The easiest way to check if your lawn mower engine choke symbol is off or on is by checking the choke trigger if available.

 Where Is the Choke Located On a Lawn Mower?

 The choke valve is typically found on the engine body or as a lever on the handle.
-There are a variety of gas lawn mowers on the market and the location of the choke valve will vary from machine to machine.
+There are a variety of gas lawnmowers on the market and the location of the choke valve will vary across models.

 What Does Choke Control Do On a Lawn Mower Engine?

-The choke in any electrical power equipment controls the air flow that enters the engine’s cylinders and mixes with the liquid fuel mixture.
+The choke in any electrical power equipment controls the airflow that enters the engine’s cylinders and mixes with the liquid fuel mixture.
 Read more about what a choke valve does, and how it works on small engines.

 What Happens When You Close the Choke Valve?